BWJ2310/sox/README.md

 ```
 > Note: More info about alternative GUI please refer this [link](https://forums.raspberrypi.com/viewtopic.php?t=133691)

+## Apps
+highly recommand using these apps to control and edit files on Pi
 ##### Install TeamViewer

 A .deb file is a package file designed for the Debian systems package management system.
 The .deb file is an archive containing all the files that we need for TeamViewer.